soartec-lab/rails/guides/source/association_basics.md

 Why Associations?
 -----------------

-In Rails, an _association_ is a connection between two Active Record models.
+In Rails, an _association_ is a relation between two Active Record models.
 Why do we need associations between models?
 Because they make common operations simpler and easier in your code.
 For example, consider a simple Rails application that includes a model for authors and a model for books.
 Each author can have many books.
 Without associations, the model declarations would look like this:

 ```ruby
 class Author < ApplicationRecord